 The bureau did not find issuers doing anything illegal.
 However, it did discover that many details were buried in the fine print of credit card agreements.
 Card owners were often unaware of or did not fully understand what happened if they failed to pay their bill in full or how interest on the balance was calculated.

-How long does residual interest last?
+How does residual interest work?

 For example, say you have a credit card with a billing cycle that closes on the 15th of every month.
 On March 15, your statement balance is $1,200.
 Your due date on the bill is April 14th.
 But when the date arrives, you can only afford to pay $900 — meaning you leave a balance of $300 on the credit card.
 That $300 starts accruing interest the very next day.

 How much interest?
 It depends on your particular credit card.
 Let’s say for this example that your card charges an APR of 22 percent.
 To figure out the interest, which issuers calculate daily, divide the APR by the number of days in the year.
 So 22 percent divided by 365 means 0.0602 percent daily.
 Multiply this by your current $300 balance, and you get 18.06 cents.
 That’s the amount of interest you will be charged on the balance each day.
 By the time the next month’s due date rolls around, 30 days later, you will owe $5.41 in accrued interest.

 This is where things get tricky.
 Maybe you decided to clean up your financial act.
 You’ve only charged $200 this month, and now you can afford to pay off both the new balance and the $300 from last month.
 Everything’s squared away, right?
 Nope, not so fast.
 You still owe that $5.41 accrued interest.
 And if you don’t notice it and neglect to pay it, it will continue to accrue interest.